anashibata/ProjectAPIPoke/README.md

 in the Shakespeare's Pokemon Style.

 Steps to execute this API
-1) Download the git ProjectAPIPoke
+1) Download the git project ProjectAPIPoke
 2) Execute the index.html
 3) Type the Pokemon name